divyanshu1810/codify/README.md

-# Codify - Your GitHub Year Wrapped
+# GitHub Wrapped - Your GitHub Year in Review

 A beautiful, Spotify-inspired web application that showcases your GitHub activity and achievements throughout the year.
 Built with Next.js, TypeScript, Tailwind CSS, and Framer Motion.